 The most important thing I know: I don’t know it all.
 I keep an open mind and my beliefs and ideas are constantly changing within the world of nutrition and strength training.

-If you’re curious to learn more about my methodologies and work, I suggest reading through my book, Nutrition Made Easy.You can download it here for free.
+If you’d like to learn more about my methodologies and work, I recommend reading my book, Nutrition Made Easy.You can download it here for free.

 I also have 6 Free Training Programs to get you started on your fitness transformation.
 You can download those for free as well by clicking here.